Knitter/seeddms-alt/README.md

 to your apache configuration or setting the `extraPath` configuration variable of SeedDMS.

-For historical reasons the path to the LetoDMS_Core and LetoDMS_Lucene package can still be set in the configuration, which is not recommend anymore.
+For historical reasons the path to the SeedDMS_Core and SeedDMS_Lucene package can still be set in the configuration, which is not recommend anymore.
 Just leave those parameters empty.